awsdocs/amazon-managed-blockchain-management-guide/doc_source/get-started-joint-channel.md

 ## Step 8\.7: Create the Channel<a name="get-started-joint-channel-create-channel"></a>

-The channel creator \(org1\) uses the following command on their Hyperledger Fabric client to create the channel `ourchannel`\.
+The channel creator \(org1\) uses the following command on their Hyperledger Fabric client to submit the channel to the orderer, which creates the channel `ourchannel`\.
 The command example assumes that Docker environment variables have been configured as described in [Step 3\.4: Configure and Run Docker Compose to Start the Hyperledger Fabric CLI](get-started-create-client.md#get-started-client-configure-peer-cli) and that the `$ORDERER` environment variable has been set on the client\.

 ```
 docker exec cli peer channel create -c ourchannel \